barnabywalters/fb-anticlickjack/README.md

 fb-anticlickjack
 ================

 A cross-browser extension which automatically undoes facebook’s downright shady link destination swapping.
+More at waterpigs.co.uk/notes/4SRLft/

 ## How to Install